elixir-lang/elixir-lang.github.com/_posts/2020-10-27-delivering-social-change-with-elixir-at-change.org.markdown

 tags: genstage+broadway social
 ---

+*Welcome to our series of case studies about companies using Elixir in production.
+[See all cases](/cases.html) we have published so far.*

 [Change.org](https://change.org/) is a social change platform, with over 400 million users worldwide.
 Two years ago, their engineering team faced a challenge to migrate their messaging system from an external vendor to an in-house solution, to reduce costs and gain flexibility.

 This article will discuss how they approached this problem, why they chose Elixir, and how their system grew to deliver more than 1 billion emails per month.
 Change.org is also [hiring Elixir engineers to join their team](https://www.change.org/careers).